osheratias/customer-service/README.md

 ## Customers microservice
-This service provides coustomers REST API.
+This service provides customers REST API.
 This service is one part of a larger micro services example app.

 ### How to run